About the global study

 Our first language is Spanish and most of our core team is Latin American, but we work with professionals from more than 60 countries to conduct research and other projects.
 This international diversity enables us to recognize global trends and build partnerships.

-To better understand global trends, in 2021, we expanded our research to include media in Southeast Asia and Africa, producing the International Inflection Point report, thanks to support from Luminate Group and Center for International Media Assistance (CIMA)
+To better understand global trends, in 2021, we expanded our research to include media in Southeast Asia and Africa, producing the International Inflection Point report, thanks to support from Luminate Group and Center for International Media Assistance (CIMA).

 Our first (and ongoing) research project started in Latin America and continuing to this day, has taught us valuable lessons.
 After years of working with digital media leaders, we’ve learned that simply sending out surveys rarely elicits valuable replies.
 Without local experts to vet candidates for the directory, it can be difficult to distinguish innovative new media players from fake news and propaganda sites.
 To address this, we count on an international team of researchers, journalists, and academics with local knowledge and connections to the journalism communities in each of their countries.
 Together, we work on the public-facing SembraMedia directory to share our research and make these new media players more visible.